Helping Individuals of All Ages and Backgrounds with Intellectual & Developmental Disabilities Lead Fulfilling Lives

 - Support while out in the community and transportation for access

-For each individual and family, we provide love-filled encouragement and support.
+For each individual and family, we provide love-filled encouragement and support - no matter your age, ability, gender, race, ethnicity, or sexuality.
 Our goal is to help each individual exercise their independence, seek personal growth and development, enjoy meaningful relationships, and lead fulfilling lives.
 We accomplish this by ensuring each day we:

 Respect People: We respect people’s rights and choices and their rights to make choices.
 This includes the right to privacy and confidentiality.
 We honor the worth and dignity of all individuals.
 The people who have to live with the decision should make the decision.
 Our role is to offer support, information, counsel, and options.